derhansen/sf_event_mgt/Documentation/Reference/BreakingChanges/Index.rst

 in the TYPO3 plugin structure.
 Make sure to update to at least version 6.x of the extension before updating to version 8.x.

+Additionally, the database type for price fields has changed.
+Make sure to apply database changes.
+Note, that due to field change from "double" to "numeric", rounding errors may accur in very rare scenarios, where the price contains many digits after the comma.
+This change is however optional, but it is recommended to apply it.

 8.0.0
 ~~~~~
 This version contains several breaking changes.
 The most relevant changes are: